drduh/macOS-Security-and-Privacy-Guide/README.md

 If you don't wish to use DNSCrypt, you should at least use DNS [not provided](http://bcn.boulder.co.us/~neal/ietf/verisign-abuse.html) [by your ISP](http://hackercodex.com/guide/how-to-stop-isp-dns-server-hijacking/).
 Two popular alternatives are [Google DNS](https://developers.google.com/speed/public-dns/) and [OpenDNS](https://www.opendns.com/home-internet-security/).

-**(Optional)** [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) is a set of extensions to DNS which provide to DNS clients (resolvers) origin authentication of DNS data, authenticated denial of existence, and data integrity.
+**(Optional)** [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) is a set of extensions to DNS that provide to DNS clients (resolvers) origin authentication of DNS data, authenticated denial of existence, and data integrity.
 All answers from DNSSEC protected zones are digitally signed.
 The signed records are authenticated via a chain of trust, starting with a set of verified public keys for the DNS root-zone.
 The current root-zone trust anchors may be downloaded [from IANA website](https://www.iana.org/dnssec/files).
 There are a number of resources on DNSSEC, but probably the best one is [dnssec.net website](http://www.dnssec.net).

 Install Dnsmasq (DNSSEC is optional):